apache/spark/docs/apache-airflow/timezone.rst

 In such situations, pendulum raises an exception.
 That’s why you should always create aware datetime objects when time zone support is enabled.

 In practice, this is rarely an issue.
-Airflow gives you aware datetime objects in the models and DAGs, and most often, new datetime objects are created from existing ones through timedelta arithmetic.
+Airflow gives you time zone aware datetime objects in the models and DAGs, and most often, new datetime objects are created from existing ones through timedelta arithmetic.
 The only datetime that’s often created in application code is the current time, and ``timezone.utcnow()`` automatically does the right thing.